 If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
 In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.

-9. Pupils with special educational needs and disabilities
+10. Children with special educational needs and disabilities

-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - > Pupils being more prone to peer group isolation than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as peer on peer abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children being more prone to peer group isolation or bullying than other children, including prejudice-based bullying

-We offer extra pastoral support for pupils with SEN and disabilities.
+- The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as peer on peer abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers We offer extra pastoral support for children with SEN and disabilities.

-10. Pupils with a social worker
+11. Children with a social worker

-Pupils may need a social worker due to safeguarding or welfare needs.
+Children may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.

-The DSL and all members of staff will work with and support social workers to help protect vulnerable children.

-Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare and educational outcomes.
-For example, it will inform decisions about:

-- > Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support
+- The DSL and all members of staff will work with and support social workers to help protect vulnerable children. - Where we are aware that a child has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the child's safety, welfare and educational outcomes.
+For example, it will inform decisions about: - Responding to unauthorised absence or missing education where there are known safeguarding risks. - The provision of pastoral and/or academic support.

-11. Looked-after and previously looked-after children
+12. Looked-after and previously looked-after children

-We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
+We will ensure that staff have the skills, knowledge and understanding to keep lookedafter children and previously looked-after children safe.
 In particular, we will ensure that:

-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - The DSL and DDSL maintain a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that these children might experience in respect of attendance, engagement and achievement at school.

-We have appointed an appropriately trained teacher, to take the lead on promoting the educational achievement of looked-after and previously looked-after children.(Miss K Baguley)
+We have appointed an appropriately trained teacher, to take the lead on promoting the educational achievement of looked-after and previously looked-after children (Miss Kate Baguley).